 Various properties of irrational numbers are discussed below:

-The addition of an irrational and a rational number always gives an irrational number.
+- Sum of a rational number and an irrational number is an irrational number.

-Multiplication of an irrational number with a non-zero rational number
+- Product of an irrational number with a non-zero rational number is an irrational number.

 - π × π = π2 is irrational.

-So Product of two Irrational Numbers can result in Rational or Irrational Number accordingly
+So Product of two Irrational Numbers can result in a Rational or Irrational Number accordingly

 Sum of Two Irrational Numbers